 - Central – These types are made up of two compact selfcontained separate parts – a bowl (the flush part) with toilet seat and a waste receptacle or holding tanks which acts as the compost bin.
 It basically looks just like a regular flush that is hooked to the waste receptacle.
 Great for more permanent installations.

 Yes, for the most part.
 A self-contained composting toilet is a waterless toilet (meaning no water consumption), however, some central composting toilet systems require a water supply hook up.
 The versions that require water are also called “low flush” or 1 pint flush systems.
 These low flush types are great for homes that may have an entire family living there and it is being used more, but there isn’t enough water available for standard compost toilets.
 Very environmentally friendly.

-Does it require an electrical connection?
+Do compost toilets require an electrical connection?

 Most do not require any electricity as many are nonelectric selfcontained units.
 However, you would if you decided to install an electric fan to help speed up the composting process.

-Factors When Choosing and Buying The Best Composting Toilets
+Factors When Choosing and Buying

 Choosing the right composting toilet to buy isn’t really too complicated.
 There are a small number of things to consider and this is why I only recommend one, the one above because it fit all my needs.